Skip to Content

 Hiker at end of trail sign on a tree in shadow on the Fay Canyon Trail in Sedona Arizona

-Turn right once you are back on Fay Canyon Trail and head for the tree with ‘end of trail’ sign as shown above.
+Carefully descend the steep bank and take care with the loose stones.
+Turn right once you are back on Fay Canyon Trail and continue hiking until you see the tree with the end of trail sign as you can see in the photo above.

 Huge rock formation at the end of Fay Canyon Trail in Sedona Arizona